Science Career Guide: Salary and Degree Info

 The first step to becoming a geographer is to take up an undergraduate degree in geography.
 They usually cover the basic geographical concepts with study modules in the areas of environment, society, economy, and research methods and development.

-Once they finish their bachelor’s degree, they can seek employment in the private and public sector or further their knowledge with a post-graduate degree,
+Once they finish their bachelor’s degree, they can seek employment in the private and public sectors or further their knowledge with a post-graduate degree.

 Environmental Science